Demosilient/demosilient.github.io/README.md

 - Once a steward is nominated and they desire to steward the Demosilient community they need to complete a profile which can then be voted on for topics of stewardship e.g.: law-[state, reproductive, human rights], journalism, logistics, finance, etc.

 ### Members:
+- Vote for stewards per topic for a period.
+A vote can be rescinded.
-- Vote for stewards
+- Vote for topics on stewards and campaigns and scope and scale of campaigns.
-- Volunteer to execute on campaigns in a targeted fashion by campaign requirements.
+- Volunteer to execute on campaigns in a targeted fashion by campaign requirements as outlined by streering committee (stewards).

 ## Components